brozeph/mixer-js/readme.md

 ### track

 This object is modeled directly from the Spotify API response for Tracks (<https://developer.spotify.com/documentation/web-api/reference/tracks/>).
-A Spotify API response for tracks can be provided directly, but the only requirements are as follows:
+A Spotify API response for tracks can be provided directly, but the only required fields are as follows:

 * `artists` - can either be an `Array` of Artist objects (as defined in the Spotify API response), or a single string value with the artist's name
-* `duration_ms` - is required for dayparting and time separation rules
+* `duration_ms` - necessary for all duration components of the mixing process, including overall mix duration, dayparting and time separation rules
 * `name` - the name of the track

 If more meta data or fields are provided for the track object, they are not modified or removed by the mixer (__note: if the track objects are large, and there are many tracks provided, the mixer will consume more memory in the process__).